InsultingPros/KFStory/docs/README.md

 These packages are **Whitelisted**, if you see them don't worry:

-* [ScrnStoryGame] - adds many and many additional scripts, npc support, dialoges, etc.
+* [ScrnStoryGame] - adds many and many additional scripts, npc support, dialogues, etc.
 * [FoundryObj] - a bit more scripts ^.
 * [KFChaingunTurret] - a usable gatling gun.
-* [Fall_TriggerPack] - one of the oldest ones around, has few usefull triggers.
+* [Fall_TriggerPack] - one of the oldest ones around, has few useful triggers.
 * [KFGasCan] - gas can and related scripts.
 * [clientmaterialtrigger] - allows to change materials for clients.